Materials Science and Engineering (Course 3)

 U (Spring)

 Introduces students to the interdisciplinary nature of 21st-century engineering projects with three threads of learning: a technical toolkit, a social science toolkit, and a methodology for problem-based learning.
-Students encounter the social, political, economic and technological challenges of engineering practice via case studies and participation in engineering projects.
+Students encounter the social, political, economic, and technological challenges of engineering practice via case studies and engineering projects focused on climate, energy, and sustainability.
 Includes a six-stage term project in which student teams develop solutions through exercises in project planning, analysis, design, optimization, demonstration, reporting, and team building.
+3.004 includes an additional solar cell design and fabrication project.

 L. Kimerling